Child sexual abuse happens online, too.

 Internet safety reporting, resources & training

-- Local internet safety reports and training:
+Local internet safety trainings

-- Chicago Police Department’s Internet Crimes Against Children unit: 312-492-3810 or Sgt.
+- Chicago Police Department’s Internet Crimes Against Children unit: 312-492-3810 or contact Sgt.
 Tannia Franchini, Chicago Police Department at tannia.franchini@chicagopolice.org

 - Kathleen McGowan, Cook County State’s Attorney’s Office, 312-492-3176 or kathleen.mcgowan@cookcountyil.gov